kmlbgn/nugo/.github/ISSUE_TEMPLATE/conversion-problem.md

 ** Reproduction Steps **

-URL of a source Notion page that, when docu-notion accesses or converts it, shows the problem:
+URL of a source Notion page that, when nugo accesses or converts it, shows the problem:

 At least one of these:
 1) URL of a docusuarus site showing the resulting page